A Desert Nobody Plans to Visit

-I have a friend who camps frequently in desert places.
-Places filled with steep valleys, an oasis or two, but so many barren plains on her walk with Christ.
+But, a dear friend camps frequently in desert places: places filled with steep valleys, an oasis or two, but also with so many barren plains on her walk with Christ.
 She didn’t choose any of the places through which she walks.
 Sometimes she can talk about her journey; other times she keeps her own counsel, conserving her strength for battles that break out in her mind, and soul and body.

 Spiritual deserts are as hard to talk about as heaven – nobody knows what they are like until they wake up there.
 If “awful” had not been used to the point of losing its meaning, that’s how I would describe them.